Category Archives: Maine

 Exact Boundaries Important

-In newly laid out subdivisions in Sullivan where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in North Anson where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor concerned assistance you locate the edge so he can be much more assured that the job has been done properly.
-If he aids you, he will see the evidence you uncover as well as will certainly not later be inclined to suggest so much regarding it.
+It is consistently well to have the next-door neighbor worried aid you locate the edge so he can be a lot more guaranteed that the job has actually been done properly.
+If he aids you, he will certainly see the evidence you reveal and also will certainly not later be inclined to argue a lot about it.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Sullivan, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in North Anson, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.